emleddin/2020-06-05-py-tutorial/_episodes/03-openmm-md.md

 ~~~
 sim = Simulation(prmtop.topology, # The topology of the system
                  system,          # The system itself, with all the restraints, barostat, etc.
-                 thermostat,      # The thermostat, in this case the LangevinIntegrator we established before
+                 thermostat)      # The thermostat, in this case the LangevinIntegrator we established before
-                 platform,        # The CUDA environment
-                 properties)      # Settings for the environment

 sim.context.setPositions(inpcrd.getPositions(asNumpy=True))
     # Gets the starting position for every atom in the system and initializes the simulation
 sim.context.getState(getPositions=True, enforcePeriodicBox=True).getPositions()